 Putting on your producer’s hat here helps.
 Knowing their perspective means you can play to it and sharpen your pitch.
 As an exercise, imagine you’re in the room justifying what you’re watching now to an executive.
 Try and answer the question: “Why tell this story now?”
 If it’s an adaptation, does it have appeal?
 Were actors or crew members already attached?
 Think about it.

 So, by now you’ve spent several hours reading and watching movies and TV.
 What’s new?
 Well, grab your screenwriting software, it’s time to kick it up a notch.
+There are a ton of different screenwriting software on the market, obviously, we are bias and think Celtx is the best, but for a full analysis of the top 15 screenwriting software on the market, this article should help.

 Step 4: Time to Write